VinnyCordeiro/Open-Machinist-Calculator/README.md

 ### TODO
 * Start the code for real instead of a place holder.
 That also means researching all the formulas for each function, both for metric and imperial measurements.
 That'll be fun. 🙃
+* Create a separate repository for the code and license under the GPL v3, the CERN licence is just for the hardware.
 * The case is by no means water/dust proof, and that can be a huge problem with metallic dust from machining.
 That's something that needs improvement.

 ### UPDATES